Summer Swimming: Outdoor Pools and Water Parks in Seattle, Tacoma and Beyond

 Reservations: Buy tickets online, in advance, for a bit of saving (though you can also buy tickets at the gate).

 Deals: It pays to purchase online, but do it before you are at the park because discount tickets are not available for purchase via mobile devices if you are within the park property.
 Other deals include group tickets and season passes.
-Season pass prices increase as the season progresses, so buy early to save the most.
+Season pass prices tend to increase as the season progresses, so buy early to save the most.

 Slidewaters, Lake Chelan